How to Homestead If You’re Flat-out Broke

 They’ll nibble grass, weeds, and brush.
 They can also eat all kinds of vegetables, and some kitchen scraps.
 Check out this article for more ways to feed goats.

-Learn to make money from your homestead and homesteading skills.
+Make money from your homestead and homesteading skills

 When you’re flat broke, you can use your homestead to earn money.
 There are all kinds of ways to make money from your homestead.